Paediatric and Perinatal Epidemiology

 Paediatric and Perinatal Epidemiology is a bimonthly peer-reviewed medical journal covering epidemiologic research related to paediatrics and perinatology.
-It was established in 1987 by Jean Golding, who remained editor-in-chief until 2012, and is published by Wiley-Blackwell.
+It was established in 1987 by Jean Golding, who remained editor-in-chief until 2012 and is published by Wiley-Blackwell.
 Following Jean Golding, the position of editor-in-chief was taken up by Cande V. Ananth of the Columbia University Medical Center.
-The journal is affiliated to the Society for Pediatric and Perinatal Epidemiologic Research.
+The journal is affiliated with the Society for Pediatric and Perinatal Epidemiologic Research.

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.980.